Lewis-Trowbridge/Our-Destiny/docs/source/index.rst

 =======================================

-This project exists to allow for the use of the Destiny 2 API in Python, using objects to represent the ways in which data and actions are used in the game, with characters and objects being the most important,and therefore make the process as logical and easy-to-understand as possible.
+This project exists to allow for the use of the Destiny 2 API in Python, using objects to represent the ways in which data and actions are used in the game, with characters and items being the most important, and therefore make the process as logical and easy-to-understand as possible.

 To understand more about these objects, go to the :doc:`objects` page